scar45/retro-crt-startpage/README.md

 ---

-This repository contains an HTML5-based layout for creating a personalized startpage with a retro CRT feel.
-More information will be added to this file as I progress.
+This repository contains an HTML5-based layout for creating (or using) a personalized startpage with a retro CRT feel.

-[Browsersync](http://www.browsersync.io) is used for live coding (browser-sync) which vastly accelerates development time.
+## Features

+- Links are read in from a JSON file that's easy to update (see ```links.dist.json``` for an example)
+- Weather support with browser location using jQuery Simple Weather (nothing is logged/traced, check the source!)
+- Google search form (can be changed to other search providers if you wish)
+- 3 customizable design features:
+  - Power On/Off with CRT effects
+  - Animated Scanlines/Flicker effect (**Note**: Can be CPU-intensive!
+Consider disabling if your system is stressed)
+  - Colour choice between Amber and Green
+- Each of the settings above are saved as cookies, so the site will remember the state of what you've enabled/disabled

+## Developing

+If you just wish to use this startpage as your own, then you do not need to read this section.
+However, if you wish to modify the source (pull requests are encouraged!) then below is a brief outline of how this project has been put together.

 ## Requirements